spreeuwers/webcontrollers/README.md

 super simple framework for micro frontends

-The init.js iffi checks de html for elements with atrribute 'js-class' and add a corrsponding controller methods and events to the elements.
+The init.js iffi checks de html for elements with atrribute 'js-class' and adds a corresponding controller methods and events to the elements.

 you can specify a getHTML function as a template and define events in the controller class.